Fascinating Life Story of Stoicism’s Founder: Zeno of Citium

 FAQs

-Zeno of Citium believed that love was one of the key aspects of human relationships and it was important in helping us to achieve eudaimonia (fulfillment in life).
-He believed that love should be guided by reason and virtue, and be based on mutual respect and understanding.
-He also believed that love should be free from negative emotions such as jealousy and possessiveness, and that it should be a rational choice.
+Zeno believed that love was necessary to achieve eudaimonia (fulfillment in life).
+He said love should be guided by reason and virtue, and based on mutual respect and understanding.
+He felt that love should be a rational choice, unconditional and free from self-interest and negative emotions like jealousy and possessiveness.

 “Love is a God, who cooperates in securing the safety of the city.” — Zeno of Citium (as quoted in Deipnosophists by Athenaeus, xiii.
 561c).

-Zeno of Citium (pronounced ZEE-no of SISH-um), who was the founder of the Stoic philosophy, was born around 334 BCE in Citium, a Phoenician colony located on the southern coast of Cyprus.
+Zeno of Citium (pronounced ZEE-no of SISH-um) was born around 334 BCE in Citium, a Phoenician colony located on the southern coast of Cyprus.

 The exact date of Zeno’s death is uncertain, but it is believed that he died around 262 BCE in Athens, Greece.
 The cause of his death is also unknown, but it is believed that he died from natural causes.
 Some records indicate that he died by suicide through self-strangulation, in Athens, Greece, where he lived and taught his philosophy for many years.

-Do you know why the Stoics talked of Memento Mori—a phrase that made them live a life of the highest good?
+√ Also Read: Why the Stoics talk of Memento Mori to live a life of the highest good?